 Why This Approach Works Well

-The key enabler is Tailwind v4’s shift from hard-coded color values to CSS variable references in compiled output.
-This change dramatically lowers the cost of building theme systems.
+The key enabler is Tailwind v4’s architectural shift from hard-coded color values to CSS variable references in compiled output.
+This change dramatically lowers the cost of building theme systems, and it happened as a consequence of Tailwind v4’s new CSS-first configuration model — not as a deliberate theming feature.
+We are taking advantage of how the compiler works, not a dedicated theming API.
+That makes the pattern stable across minor versions.